 - Look for different Government textbook

 - Search for the topic in the textbook.
-Read, meditate and assimilate on what you’ve read
+Read, meditate, and assimilate what you’ve read

 AIMS AND OBJECTIVES

-This syllabus aims at assessing the candidates’ ability to
+This syllabus aims to assess the candidates’ ability to

 - Define the concepts of Government and show their understanding of its principles, institutions, and processes.

-- Recognize their role as an informed citizens and their contributions towards the achievement of national development.
+- Recognize their role as informed citizens and their contributions towards the achievement of national development.

 - Evaluate the successes, failures, and problems of governments in West Africa.